supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 # Two-component sleep model
 SuperMemo predicts the homeostatic and circadian status of overall sleep propensity (i.e., how sleepy you feel) based on the user's sleep data.
+This is, without a doubt, my favourite Sleep Chart feature.
+It's something I use on a daily basis.

 ![](/supermemo/sleep-chart/two-component.png)